-In this blog, I’m delighted to introduce you to Hayley Thiele, mum, step mum and Founder of Mummy Matcher.
+In this blog, I’m delighted to introduce you to Hayley Thiele, mum, step mum and Founder of She Can Thrive.
 Hayley was thrown a curve ball in her motherhood journey and is now using her experiences to help other mums who are craving connection with someone who understands what they are going through.
 I invited Hayley to share her story and tell us about her exciting and important work…

 Sometimes, even when we are surrounded by family and friends, we feel alone, because it feels like no one really understands what we are going through.
 What made you feel isolated and alone as a mother, Hayley?